Yashkhamkar/ScooterSon_Assesment/README.md

 To run this project locally you need to follow below steps:

 1.Clone this repository

 2.run npm install script

+3.then run node index.js

-3.Launch http://localhost:5000 on your browser
+4.Then Launch http://localhost:5000 on your browser

 Architecture of this backend :-
 When User registers in this project or when user logins in response user get a token .